113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering publish-to-public
 {: #publish-offering-to-public}

-Run the following command to publish your private offering to the IBM Cloud catalog for all users to see and use.
+Run the following command to publish your private offering to the {{site.data.keyword.cloud_notm}} catalog for all users to see and use.
 To get to this step in the publication process, you must first publish the offering to your account and to all IBMers to complete the testing process.
 After your testing is complete, you can run this command.

 This option does require an approval process from offering management.
-As soon as your approval is complete, your tile is available for all IBM Cloud customers to see and use.
+As soon as your approval is complete, your tile is available for all {{site.data.keyword.cloud_notm}} customers to see and use.
 {: important}

 ```